tylerharper/snooze/README.markdown

 Use
 ===

+  The first step in using any RESTful api is knowing the base site that it is attached to.

+  < INSERT INFO HERE >

   For every slash and command ("/something") in a restful api you will use a dot and a function call for that command (".something()").